 - Even AFP test results that are normal cannot tell for sure that the fetus is healthy.

-The AFP test is just one of many you may have while pregnant.
+The AFP test is just one of many tests you may have while pregnant.
 It is certainly not essential.
 Most women’s AFP test results are normal.
-Even if they are not, the chances are high that the fetus is healthy.
-Ask your doctor or obstetrician any questions you have about this or the other tests.
+Even if they are not, the chances are high that your baby is healthy.
+Ask your doctor or obstetrician any questions you have about this or any of the other tests that are offered during pregnancy.